 In general, a fertile couple has a good chance of getting pregnant within a year, as out of 100 couples trying to conceive naturally:

 85 will conceive within one year

 90 will conceive within 18 months

 95 will conceive within two years

-Whilst is it normal for some couples to take up to two years to conceive it is worthwhile seeking medical advice to check neither of you are suffering from fertility problems.
-In general though, a more relaxed approach is recommended by fertility experts.
+Whilst is it normal for some couples to take up to two years to conceive it is worthwhile seeking medical advice to check neither of you is suffering from fertility problems.
+In general, though, a more relaxed approach is recommended by fertility experts.
 Having unprotected sex every few days means that there will always be a supply of sperm in the right place whenever you ovulate.
 Simply taking it easy and enjoying your love life may be the best way to boost your chances.